Undergraduate to Medical School Initiative (UMSI)

 - UMSI application

-- One letter of evaluate is required as a part of the UMSI application, which must be submitted within the online application.
-This letter should address a student's readiness and preparation to pursue medicine and complete both the UMSI and medical school programs.
-NOTE: The School of Medicine will also use the letters of evaluation submitted with the application to the Honors College.
+- Two letters of evaluation are required as a part of the UMSI application, which must be submitted within the online application.
+These letters should address a student's readiness and preparation to pursue medicine and complete both the UMSI and medical school programs.

 - Additional document that were submitted to Texas Tech University at the time of application (noted in Step 1) will also be reviewed, including: proof of acceptance to TTU and proof of pending application to the Honors College.